nytimes/three-story-controls/docs/three-story-controls.pointeradaptor.md

 ## Remarks

 See [PointerAdaptorProps](./three-story-controls.pointeradaptorprops.md) for all properties that can be passed to the constructor.
-Note: CSS property `touch-action: none` will probably be needed on listener element
+See [PointerAdaptorEvent](./three-story-controls.pointeradaptorevent.md) for emitted event signatures.
+Note: CSS property `touch-action: none` will probably be needed on listener element.

 ## Example